 In PTE read aloud your communicative and enabling skills are scored.
 The other section which is been partially scored is your PTE Reading, Speaking, Oral Fluency, Pronunciation, and Content.

 During the preparation time of 30-40 seconds, prepare yourself by mocking the answer.
 Try to read aloud the paragraph as if you are giving the real answer.
 Try to practice the words which seem new or difficult for you to pronounce.
 This will prepare your brain for pronouncing the most difficult words before the recorder starts.

 The other task you can do before the recorder starts is to divide the paragraph into a meaningful chunk to improve your oral fluency in PTE read-aloud section.
 Taking the necessary pause will give proper meaning to the whole paragraph, which will improve your enabling skills.
-Look at the following example where the sentence is divided (/) into proper chunk to give it meaning:
+Look at the following example where the sentence is divided (/) into proper chunks to give it meaning:

 Yellow is the most optimistic color, /yet surprisingly, /people lose their tempers most often in yellow rooms /and babies cry more in them./ The reason may be that yellow is the hardest color on the eye. /On the other hand,/ it speeds metabolism and enhances concentration; /think of yellow legal pads and post-it notes.

 Focus on punctuation such as commas, semi-colon, and full stops; ignoring this will make your oral fluency suffer.

 Intonation, which is also a key factor for scoring high in the PTE read-aloud section.
 When you read the text, stress the words that help to convey meaning, by reading them in a slightly louder voice and adding emphasis to key syllables.